armory3d/armory_docs/getting_started/setup.md

 ### Windows

 - To see error messages, start Blender from console or press `Blender - Window - Toggle System Console`.
+- `Type not found : Main` error - save your .blend in a safe path like `C:\Users\user_name\Documents\test`, otherwise Windows may prevent writing the files.
 - If `MSVCP140.dll` is missing, install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 ### Linux